tunz/binch/README.md

 s: Save a modified binary to a file.
 enter: Modify a current line.
 h: Modify hex bytes of a current line.
+f: follow the address of jmp or call instructions.
 ```

 ## Dependencies